Frequently Asked Questions

 Does NYCPM offer any scholarships to incoming students?

-NYCPM offers a generous merit-based scholarship to selected incoming students based on undergraduate GPAs and MCAT or DAT scores.
+NYCPM offers a generous merit-based scholarship to selected incoming students based on undergraduate GPAs and MCAT.
 The scholarships are awarded across four years of study, as long as the student maintains a minimum 3.2 GPA at NYCPM.

 Does NYCPM offer any scholarships to enrolled students?